 The noise density of the accelerometer and gyroscope data is irrespective of the output frequency.
 The values are specified in the data sheets of the various products.
-However, if it is desired to have a lower RMS noise, it is possible to lower the output rate of the data.
+However, if it is desired to have a lower RMS noise, the MTi 10/100-series offer the possibility to automatically decrease the noise and bandwidth of the measurements by lowering the output rate of the data.
 The onboard algorithms will integrate the data over a longer period of time.
 This has two effects: the RMS noise lowers but on the other hand, it lowers the bandwidth which means that movements with a bandwidth higher than 50% of the output data rate cannot be detected (but they are integrated in the data).

 400 Hz: 0.0137 m/s²

 10 Hz: 0.0022 m/s²

 1 Hz: 0.0007 m/s²

 In order to demonstrate the reduced bandwidth, an MTi-300 was held motionless on a table and configured to output acceleration data at 400 Hz, 100 Hz, 10 Hz and 1 Hz.
 The casing of the MTi was then tapped by hand, several times.
 The resulting z-axis acceleration plots are shown below.
 In the 400 Hz signal, the resulting damped vibrations can clearly be seen.
 The 100 Hz signal already shows a significant reduction of their intensity.
 In the plots for 10 Hz and 1 Hz, the vibrations were completely filtered out by the strapdown integration algorithm.

 Note: these four experiments were carried out individually, but at the same tapping frequency and intensity.